prometheus/docs/content/docs/operating/configuration.md

 Kubernetes API
 * `__meta_kubernetes_service_annotation_<annotationname>`: each service
 annotation from the Kubernetes API

+In addition, the `instance` label for node metrics will be set to the node name as retrieved from the API server.

 See below for the configuration options for Kubernetes discovery: